fraga/CrewChiefV4/README.txt

 "pitstop refuel" / "box, refuel"
 "pitstop don't refuel" / "box, don't refuel"
-"what are the pit actions" / "what's the pitstop plan" (reports the selected actions for the next pitstop)
+"what are the pit actions" / "what's the pitstop plan" (reports the selected actions for the next pitstop) "what's [opponent driver last name]'s ranking" (reports the R3E ranking for this driver if available) "what's [opponent driver last name]'s reputation" (reports the R3E reputation for this driver if available) "what's [opponent driver last name]'s rating" (reports the R3E rating for this driver if available) "what's [opponent race position]'s ranking" (reports the R3E ranking for this driver if available) "what's [opponent race position]'s reputation" (reports the R3E reputation for this driver if available) "what's [opponent race position]'s rating" (reports the R3E rating for this driver if available) "what's [the car in front / the guy in front / the car ahead / the guy ahead]'s ranking" (reports the R3E ranking for this driver if available)
+"what's [the car in front / the guy in front / the car ahead / the guy ahead]'s reputation" (reports the R3E reputation for this driver if available)
+"what's [the car in front / the guy in front / the car ahead / the guy ahead]'s rating" (reports the R3E rating for this driver if available)
+"what's [the car behind / the guy behind]'s ranking" (reports the R3E ranking for this driver if available) "what's [the car behind / the guy behind]'s reputation" (reports the R3E reputation for this driver if available) "what's [the car behind / the guy behind]'s rating" (reports the R3E rating for this driver if available)

 Speech recognition customisation